Africa ahead.

 Article

-French-speaking countries in sub-Saharan Africa take stock in Lomé
+French-speaking countries of sub-Saharan Africa take stock in Lomé

 20/04/2022